 - Click "Open", the description of our component is displayed.
 This description contains:

 - On the "General" tab, the elements typed when creating the external component as well as its location.

 - On the "Details" tab, the component description as well as the help that was automatically generated.
-This allows you to identify the re-usable component elements.
+This allows you to identify the usable component elements.

 - Validate ("Close" button).
 The component is included in your project.

-- We are now going to create a blank window to use the component.
+- We will create a blank window to use the component.

 - Create a blank window.